 Somi’s documentary, “The Millennial Disruption”, has won three international awards.
 Her book, “Career Fear (and how to beat it)”, addresses the future of work and the skills we all need to gain to survive and thrive in the age of Artificial Intelligence.

-Somi is the founder of Smart Cookie Media, a modern-day Digital Marketing firm for thought-leaders, and investor and advisory board member of NuroKor Bioelectronics, an exciting wearable technology startup.
-Somi’s latest endeavour is the Think Tank for Women in Business & Technology and the FemPeak platform that aim to help raise women’s socioeconomic status.
+Somi is the founder of Smart Cookie Media, a modern-day Digital Marketing firm for thought-leaders and investor and advisory board member of NuroKor Bioelectronics, an exciting wearable technology startup.
+Somi’s latest endeavour is the Think Tank for Women in Business & Technology and the FemPeak platform to help raise women’s socioeconomic status.